-Only students accepted into the synod certification program may enroll in synod certification courses.
-To inquire about the synod certification program, contact our acting director of synod certification, Prof. John Meyer (meyerid@mlc-wels.edu).
-For a projected schedule of online religion courses, see Projected Schedule of Online Religion Courses.
+Only students accepted into the teaching ministry or staff ministry certification program may enroll in ministry certification courses.
+To inquire about the teaching ministry or staff ministry certification program, contact our acting director of ministry certification, Prof. John Meyer (meyerjd@mlc-wels.edu).
+For certification courses, see Projected Schedule of Online Religion Courses.

-3. Minnesota State Licensure Students
+3. Minnesota state licensure students

-Students holding a baccalaureate degree in education who desire Minnesota licensure may enroll in courses necessary for Minnesota licensure.
-To inquire about the Martin Luther College post-baccalaureate program, students contact Dr. Cindy Whaley, MLC licensure officer (whaleyce@mlc-wels.edu).
+Students holding a baccalaureate degree in education who desire Minnesota licensure may enroll in courses necessary for licensure.
+To inquire about the Martin Luther College post-baccalaureate program, contact Dr. Cindy Whaley, MLC licensure officer (whaleyce@mlc-wels.edu).

-4. Students Desiring Graduate Credit
+4. Students desiring graduate credit

-To inquire about the Master of Science in Education program, students contact Prof. John Meyer, director of graduate studies (meyerjd@mlc-wels.edu).
+To inquire about the Master of Science in Education, Master of Science in Administration, and Master of Arts in Theological Studies programs, contact Prof. John Meyer, director of graduate studies (meyerjd@mlc-wels.edu).

-Other students who are not enrolled in the master's program may enroll in graduate courses.
-Students must hold a baccalaureate degree in education to enroll.
+Other students who hold a baccalaureate degree in education may enroll in graduate courses.
 A maximum of nine graduate credits may be taken before enrollment in the master's program is required.
-Applicants for graduate courses need director of graduate studies approval.
+Applicants must be approved for graduate courses by the director of graduate studies.